 What we expect from you:

-After receiving scripts from us, submit your top three script choices.
+After receiving scripts from us, submit your top four script choices.
 You will be given one (or two) to direct, according to your stated preferences.
 You may only participate in a total of two plays as a director, and that is dependant on the number of directors who apply.

 If possible you should attend the general festival auditions and cast from within the talent pool of those that auditioned.
 Casting outside of the audition talent pool is highly irregular and generally not allowed.
 If you are unable to attend the auditions, that's okay!
 Our very qualified Festival Producers (Lorne Oliver and Amber Green) will cast your play for you.